Kite balloon: Naval use

-Although their primary use was by the Army to spot the fall of artillery shells and observe enemy movements, the cruisers and battleships of several nations were also equipped to operate Parseval kite balloons to direct gunfire like their army counterparts.
+Although their primary use was by armies to spot the fall of artillery shells and observe enemy movements, the cruisers and battleships of several nations were also equipped to operate Parseval kite balloons to direct gunfire like their army counterparts.
 Twenty four French Navy vessels were equipped to handle Caquot balloons, with large vessels using the type R to direct gunfire, while smaller escort vessels used the type P and type P.2 against submarines.
 Although only ten were in service in July 1917, by July 1918 over 200 were in service.

 During the Atlantic U-boat campaign of World War I, Caquot balloons were used by American destroyers escorting merchant ship convoys.
 A balloon observer could often see submerged submarines invisible to observers on the ship and could notify the ship of U-boats and their evasive maneuvers during a depth charge attack, by telephone.
 The availability of an elevated visual observation platform significantly enhanced the ability of destroyers to find and attack U-boats prior to the invention of sonar.

-Shortage of crews prevented more widespread use even after the United States Navy established a training program in October 1917, at Goodyear Tire and Rubber Company's in Akron, Ohio.
+A shortage of crews prevented more widespread use of kite balloons even after the United States Navy established a training program in October 1917, at Goodyear in Akron, Ohio.

-The only United States casualty was suffered during an unsuccessful lowering attempt on a destroyer, during a stormy evening on 14 August 1918, while escorting an eastbound convoy through the Irish Sea.
-The balloon alternately plunged port and starboard as the tether was shortened, dipping the basket into the water on each dive.
-The basket was empty before they got it fully lowered.
+The only casualty from the use of a kite balloon by the United States occurred on 14 August 1918, during an unsuccessful attempt to lower a balloon onto the deck of a destroyer while escorting an eastbound convoy through the Irish Sea.
+During a stormy evening, the balloon alternately plunged port and starboard as the tether was shortened, dipping the basket into the water on each dive.
+The crewman in the basket was lost before the balloon could be fully lowered.

-The US Navy commissioned the specialized kite balloon tender USS Wright (AZ-1) in December 1921 and operated it as such until July 1922, when the ship was converted to a seaplane tender with the hull symbol AV-1.
+The U.S. Navy commissioned the specialized kite balloon tender USS Wright (AZ-1) in December 1921 and operated it as such until July 1922, when the ship was converted to a seaplane tender with the hull symbol AV-1.